-Study tours will be organized for all types of interested stakeholder as soon as prototypes of solutions are implemented by the end of the project.
-The tours depend of course on the state of the ongoing COVID-19 pandemic situation.
-The tours tentatively take place at the trial sites and will feature guided demonstration of the functionality of selected result.
-If necessary, virtual tours will be organised.
+Study tours will be organised for all types of interested stakeholder as soon as prototypes of solutions are implemented by the end of the project.
+The tours tentatively take place at the demos and will feature guided demonstration of the functionality of selected result.
+If necessary, e.g., due to the COVID-19 pandemic, virtual tours will be organised.